 Now, to select all and click the red button.
 Right-click on the items and opt for “Disable Selected Items.”

 It will disable all the extensions at once.
-Now, you need to enable each one after the other and find out which of these creates the problem.
+Now, you need to enable each one after the other and determine which one creates the problem.

-Once you find out the culprit, you need to keep it disabled or remove that item.
+Once you identify the culprit, you need to keep it disabled or remove the item.

-After this, restart your computer to check whether it is working fine or not.
+After this, restart your computer to check if it is working properly.

 See this post if Windows File Explorer crashes or freezes and this one if the Context Menu freezes or is slow to open.